 One of progesterone’s jobs is to provide structural support to the uterine lining.
 As long as the corpus luteum keeps secreting enough progesterone, the uterine lining stays attached to the uterus.
-After about 10 – 16 days, the corpus luteum runs out of progesterone, and the sudden drop in hormone levels causes your period to start (if you are pregnant, the corpus luteum keeps on producing progesterone, and you do not get your period).
+After about 10 – 16 days, the corpus luteum runs out of progesterone, and the sudden drop in hormone levels causes your period to start.
+(If you are pregnant, the corpus luteum keeps producing progesterone, and you do not get your period.)

-For the same reason that a big drop in progesterone causes your period to start, a small drop in progesterone can cause spotting.
+For the same reason that a significant drop in progesterone causes your period to start, a small reduction in progesterone can cause spotting.
 Now, you’re probably wondering—why would progesterone levels drop several days or even a week before your period is due?

 The corpus luteum produces moderate amounts of estrogen as well as progesterone, and this estrogen can transiently reduce progesterone production.
 When this secondary estrogen surge occurs happens, you may also notice a slight temperature dip and fertile cervical mucus, even though you’ve already ovulated.
 The relative reduction in progesterone may cause light spotting.

 Spotting during the luteal phase can also be a sign that your progesterone levels are too low.
 Progesterone is an important hormone for achieving pregnancy because it helps ensure that the uterine lining is thick and mature enough for an embryo to implant.
 When progesterone levels are too low, you may experience luteal phase spotting or a short (less than 10 day) luteal phase.